gorinars/nginx-zookeeper/README.md

 * zookeeper_value

-    Text data to be registered.
+    Text data to be registered (optional).

 Examples
 ====